berenceylan/mmInput/README.md

 * If you see any mistake please do not hesitate to open an issue.
 * Any merge request would be appreciated.

-## To Do

-* Language dependent sections will be parameterized
-* CSS dependent sections will also be parameterized